• Skip to main content

 Email

 I had a plantar wart on my foot.
-So I tried a drugstore cure to help pull out the root at home.
-Here's what to expect from using a Salicylic acid patch like I did.
+Or so I thought.
+I tried a drugstore cure to help pull out the plantar wart root at home, as one does.
+Only it wasn't a plantar wart - it was a corn.
+Luckily the treatment is exactly the same for both.
+Here's what to expect from using a Salicylic acid patch for either of these problems like I did.

 Plantar war in between toes.